 To monitor the state of repair of the school buildings, including the effective management of asbestos (if any) on the premises.

-Through the Head teacher, to liaise with the school’s building surveyor or other adviser over repairs and maintenance work to be undertaken each year.
+Through the Executive Principal, to liaise with the school’s building surveyor or other adviser over repairs and maintenance work to be undertaken each year.

-Through the Head teacher, to take any action required to approve & carry out repairs in an emergency.
+Through the Executive Principal, to take any action required to approve & carry out repairs in an emergency.

 To consider and recommend to the governing body any proposed improvement projects.